Alex Molčan: 2022: Top 40, two ATP 250 finals & 500 semifinal, Wimbledon third round

-2023: Masters third round
+2023-2025: Masters third rounds, back to top 200

-Molčan started his 2023 season at the Maharashtra Open in Pune.
+Molča started his 2023 season at the Maharashtra Open in Pune.
 Seeded fifth, he lost in the first round to Laslo Đere.
 At the ASB Classic in Auckland, he was defeated in the first round by Quentin Halys.
 At the Australian Open, he earned his first win of the year by beating 2014 champion, Stan Wawrinka, in the first round in a five-set thriller.
 He lost in the second round to sixth seed and world No. 7, Félix Auger-Aliassime.

-After the Australian Open, Molčan represented Slovakia in the Davis Cup tie against the Netherlands.
+After the Australian Open, Molča represented Slovakia in the Davis Cup tie against the Netherlands.
 He lost to Tim van Rijthoven.
-In the end, the Netherlands won the tie over Slovakia 4-0.
+In the end, the Netherlands won the tie over Slovakia 4–0.

 Seeded seventh at the Argentina Open, he fell in the first round to two-time champion Dominic Thiem.
 Seeded ninth at the Rio Open, he lost in the second round to Hugo Dellien.
 In Acapulco, he retired during his first-round match against Matteo Berrettini due to injury.
 In March, he competed at the BNP Paribas Open.
-Making his debut at this tournament, he upset 18th seed and world No. 20, Borna Ćorić, in the second round to reach the third round of a Masters for the first time in his career.
+Making his debut at this tournament, he defeated Albert Ramos Viñolas and upset 18th seed and world No. 20, Borna Ćorić, in the second round to reach the third round of a Masters for the first time in his career.
 He was defeated in the third round by Márton Fucsovics.
+At the following tournament, the 2023 Miami Open, he reached in two weeks back-to-back third rounds of a Masters 1000, defeating Jordan Thompson and upset 28th seed Yoshihito Nishioka.
+He withdrew from his third round match against world No. 5 Daniil Medvedev due to a right hip injury.